aditvasava/React-Quiz/README.md

-A Quiz application built using useReducer
+A Quiz application built using useReducer of react